-Sometimes opiates are used for people who can't take other pain medicines.
+Sometimes opioids are used for people who can't take other pain medicines.
 They may be prescribed if you have heart, kidney, or liver problems.
-For instance, you may take an opiate instead of non-steroidal anti-inflammatory drugs (NSAIDs).
+For instance, you may take an opioid instead of non-steroidal anti-inflammatory drugs (NSAIDs).
 NSAIDs include ibuprofen (Advil, Motrin) and naproxen (Aleve).

 Common side effects include:

 You may have other side effects or reactions.
 Check the information that comes with your medicine.